-When the DS100DF410 becomes unlocked, it will automatically try to acquire lock.
-If an adaptation mode is selected using bits 6:5 in register 0x31, the DS100DF410 will also try to adapt its CTLE and its DFE.
+When the DS110DF410 becomes unlocked, it will automatically try to acquire lock.
+If an adaptation mode is selected using bits 6:5 in register 0x31, the DS110DF410 will also try to adapt its CTLE and its DFE.

 Adaptation can also be initiated by the user.
 CTLE adaptation can be initiated by setting and then clearing register 0x2f, bit 0.
-DFE adaptation can be initiated by setting and then clearing bit 2 of register 0x24.
+In the DS110DF410, DFE adaptation can be initiated by setting and then clearing bit 2 of register 0x24.

-7.5.21 Setting the Reference Enable Mode
+8.5.21 Setting the Reference Enable Mode